InterActionNGO/ngoaidmap/README.md

 ```

 #### Install NPM dependencies
-We'll use NPM and Bower our Grunt and asset build tool dependencies.
+We'll use NPM to install Bower and other npm dependencies.
 All dependency versions are locked to one version and recorded in `package.json`.

 ```
   # If using nvm, npm commands are not available
   # until you install nvm
   nvm install

   npm install
 ```

-NPM should have installed everything we need (including Bower), but just in case, let's make sure all Bower dependencies are installed:
+NPM should have installed everything we need (including Bower).
+Now that Bower is installed, use it to install further vendor files:
 ```
   npm run bower install
 ```
+These vendor files will install at the directory `/public/app/vendor`.

 #### Run the app